m1g/context-api-hooks/README.md

 ## Notes
 - This uses react functional components instead of classes
-- The first commit completes through lesson 8 (no hooks implementation)
+- The `context-api without hooks` commit completes through lesson 8 (no hooks implementation)
 - The last commit will have the complete tutorial with hooks

 ## Setup